Rosewater

 Table Chart PROFILE FAQ

-Rosewater features high concentrations of lone person households, with a fairly typical median household size
+Rosewater features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 62.8% of all households, including 25.2% couples with children, 21.1% couples without children, and 14.8% single parent families.
-Non-family households comprise the remaining 37.2%, with lone person households at 33.2% and group households making up 3.5%.
-The median household size is 2.3 people, which aligns with the Greater Adelaide average.
+Non-family households account for the remaining 37.2%, with lone person households at 33.2% and group households comprising 3.5%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households